Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential: Low-energy excited states

 Whenever possible, we have compared our results with the ones provided in Ref.~\cite{Sowinski_paper1} obtaining a good agreement in all cases considered.
 In fact our results, which provide upper bounds, are in general slightly below the results of Ref.~\cite{Sowinski_paper1}.

-Finally, let us point out that in the limit of large interaction several groups of states merge to the same energy giving rise to an increase of the energy degeneration.
-In particular, for the ground state this degeneration is expressed as $D=\frac{N!}{N_u!N_d!}$.
+Finally, let us point out that in the limit of large interaction several groups of states merge to the same energy giving rise to an increase of the energy degeneracy.
+In particular, for the ground state this degeneracy is expressed as $D=\frac{N!}{N_u!N_d!}$.